benstepp/ecto_ksuid/guides/using_ksuid_as_default.md

     ```

 Now any schemas using `MyApp.Schema` will get the `:id` field with the type of
-`Ecto.Ksuid` as the primary key.
+`EctoKsuid` as the primary key.

 The `belongs_to` association on `MyApp.Comment` will also define a `:post_id`
-field with the `Ecto.Ksuid` type that references the `:id` field of the
+field with the `EctoKsuid` type that references the `:id` field of the
 `MyApp.Post`